 Are you ready for Sky MusterTM ?

+Once you have ordered your Sky Muster service (with your provider) the below steps will walk you through how to prepare for your installation.
 You can check out the nbn Guide on How to prepare for your Sky Muster Installation here.

 The BIRRR article below will also help you cover the bases, including:

 - Rethinking your Home Network

 - Router installation (incl what to do with existing routers, upgrading routers)

 - Adding a Voice over Internet Protocol (VoIP) service to Sky Muster

 - Distance Education using a second ‘educational’ NTD port

 Q: Who will co-ordinate this part of install?
 A: nbn, via your chosen ISP (provider)

 Most Sky Muster dishes are more compact than earlier satellite installations and more like a large Foxtel dish.
 Customers don’t have much control over dish installation – nbn will allocate (at the time of order) which dish your premises will get, determined for your location – although you can suggest to installer WHERE generally on the roof might suit your office setup most.